Target struggles in the third quarter despite price cuts and offers a tempered holiday outlook

 The Minneapolis retailer fell short of Wall Street expectations for the quarter and its outlook for the final three months of the year also disappointed industry analysts in an environment in which Americans are still spending, but being more selective.

-The week quarterly performance is concerning particularly because Target has cut prices on holiday goods, including a Thanksgiving deal that put the cost of the holiday meal below where it was last year.
+The weak quarterly performance is concerning particularly because Target has cut prices on holiday goods, including a Thanksgiving deal that put the cost of the holiday meal below last year's total.

 The most recent quarter at Target stands in stark contrast to rival Walmart, which reported another quarter of stellar sales Tuesday and released optimistic projections for the holiday season.
 And last month, Amazon reported a boost in its quarterly profits.
 Quarterly sales jumped 11% at Amazon, exceeding expectations.